 A pitch and roll indicator display error of approximately 1° will occur during a sudden 90° ground turn.
 A pitch indicator display error of approximately 2° will occur during a sudden 180° ground turn.
-Errors that develop will be self corrected by the internal erection system or manually corrected by the actuation of the caging system when aircraft is straight and level.
+Errors that develop will be self corrected by the internal erection system or manually corrected by the actuation of the caging system.

-3.5 Standby Battery Operation
+3.5 STANDBY BATTERY OPERATION